RIVCoin: an alternative, integrated, CeFi/DeFi-Vaulted Cryptocurrency: Theoretical Foundation

-with $ \theta_{1} $ and $ \theta_{2} $ defined by (\ref{theta1}) and (\ref{theta2}), respectively. \\ \\ From equation (\ref{pricena2}), the only unknown is given by the signal $ \tilde{X} $, which belongs to the information set of informed traders' only.
+From equation (\ref{pricena2}), the only unknown is given by the signal $ \tilde{X} $, which belongs to the information set of informed traders' only.
 Therefore, non-informed traders can learn about the signal by considering the actual price $ p $: in this way, they can use the price $ p $ to update both expected value and variance of future security's price $ \tilde{S} $ conditional to the observed market price $ p $.
-Clearly, this situation is close to a context where non-informed traders are conditioning on the signal $ \tilde{X} $. \\ In this case the key results are condensed in the Theorem \ref{th3}. \begin{theorem} The equilibrium price for the Fully Revealing Rational Expectations Equilibrium (REE) is given by:
+Clearly, this situation is close to a context where non-informed traders are conditioning on the signal $ \tilde{X} $.

+In this case the key results are condensed in the Theorem \ref{th3}. \begin{theorem} The equilibrium price for the Fully Revealing Rational Expectations Equilibrium (REE) is given by: